Eternalune Translations

 “I’m curious.”

-“How prepared are you?”
+“How prepared you are.”

-“I’d like to see for myself.”
+“I want to see for myself.”

 Next